microsoft/kubernetes-learning-path/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-For full details about contributing to this project, review the [contribution guidelines](contributing.md)
+For full details about contributing to this project, review the contribution guidelines in each section.

 # Legal Notices